 The Best Toys and Gifts For 18 Month Old Toddlers

 A great toy will stimulate your toddler.
 It will encourage them to move, pretend, and play, and they will, ideally, like them in the months and years to come.
+I love toys that help with fine motor skills and encourage hand-eye coordination.
 If you’re looking for a gift idea or have a baby that’s going to enter this stage soon, here’s the ultimate list of 18 month old toys.
-I’ll touch on the best learning toys for toddlers, things to do with 18 month olds, and 18 month activities.
-My kids were never into pull toys but they
+I’ll touch on the best learning toys for toddlers, ones that are great for creative play, and share our favorite ride-on toy, too.

 Toys for 18 Month Olds that Encourage Pretend Play